chrisclai/CracknCheese-TwitchBot-loklokfafa/DOCS.md

 This markdown file contains daily updates on progress that is made during a livestream.
 The corresponding label relates to the stream that the progress came from.
 Series title: Day ### of coding twitch chat perks until I get affiliate (or until I get a chat)

+### September 4th, 2021 (Day 23)
+- Imported discord bot code and connected it with account system on twitch
+- In order to use the account system, name your discord nickname to your twitch name IN LOWERCASE!
+- commands !account and !roll work
+- Re-wrote the !roll command to account for synchronous action in discord.py

+---

 ### August 31th, 2021 (Day 21)
 - Moved bot to Linode server using WinSCP for the time being
 - Disabled leaderboard settings and disabled bong bell due to tkinter not being supported